 Complex Numbers Worksheet

-The worksheet on complex numbers is your first piece of coursework (your answers are due in on the first Friday of term by 11:00).
+The worksheet on complex numbers is your first piece of coursework (your answers are due in on the first Friday of term).
 You should work through this sometime between now and then.
 Should you have any questions about the material, you will be able to discuss them with your tutor on the first day of term.

 One of the major differences between the way you have been taught physics up until now, and the way it is taught at university, is the increased role that mathematics plays.
 It is our experience that this transition does not cause any significant problems, provided that you are reasonably fluent in the mathematics that you have learnt at school or college.